24 Feb 2023

 Until recently, heart attacks were thought of as something that only affected older adults, considered rare and linked to genetic factors among younger people.
 But this epidemiological panorama is now changing.
 Today, one in five heart attacks occur in people 40 years of age or younger.

-Although heart attack is traditionally linked to obesity and diabetes, a relatively new area of research has begun to identify mental health issues such as anxiety, stress, and depression as potential heart attack triggers in young adults.
+Although heart attack is traditionally linked to obesity and diabetes, a relatively new area of research has begun to identify mental health signs such as anxiety, stress, and depression as potential heart attack triggers in young adults.

 For experts, this is cause for concern, since mental illness has increased dramatically among young people.
 In the United States, 48% of adults between the ages of 18 and 25 show signs of anxiety and depression.
 In Latin America, 5% of the adult population suffers from depression, and although the rate and age range varies by country, one common denominator persists: a stigma surrounding mental health issues.
 This can discourage people from seeking care and preventing unexpected consequences such as heart attacks.